-The Company outsources the Internal Audit function to an accounting firm.
-The persons responsible for providing the service selected carefully depending on their skills and experience.
+The Company outsources the Internal Audit function to Baker Tilly Klitou and Partners Ltd. The persons responsible for providing the service selected carefully depending on their skills and experience.

 B.1.3.2 Compliance

 The Compliance Function is responsible for: